AUDIE CORNISH, HOST:

 CORNISH: Stefan Fatsis joins us most Fridays to talk about sports and the business of sports.
 You can also hear him on Slate magazine's sports podcast "Hang Up and Listen."
 Thanks so much, Stefan.

 FATSIS: Thanks, Audie.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.